dennisnderitu254/Quiz-App/README.md

 ## Example:

-`App.js`: This is our main file where all the logic for scoring and questions is written and other components are imported `Question.js`: This component contains the question component to be displayed `QuestionBank.js`: This component contains the raw data of the questions in our file `Option.js`: This component has options corresponding to a particular question `Score.js`: This component is used to display the final score
+`App.js`: This is the main file where all the logic for scoring and questions is written and other components are imported `Question.js`: This component contains the question component `QuestionBank.js`: This component contains the raw data of the questions `Option.js`: This component has options corresponding to a particular question `Score.js`: This component is used to display the final score